ehemdal/datasciencecoursera/GetCleanData/README.md

 I have tested this script on a Windows 7 PC, but not on other platforms.
 The script requires Internet access because it downloads the original script before.
 There are no other manual steps required to generate the cleaned up dataset.

+Using the dataset:

+The dataset was written with

+write.table(result, file = "tidy_avg.txt", row.names = FALSE)

+Read it with:

+read.table("tidy_avg.txt", header = TRUE)

 Files:
 CodeBook.md:  The codebook file.
 README.md: The instruction list (this file).